Sirolimus: Lung toxicity

 Lung toxicity is a serious complication associated with sirolimus therapy, especially in the case of lung transplants.
 The mechanism of the interstitial pneumonitis caused by sirolimus and other macrolide MTOR inhibitors is unclear, and may have nothing to do with the mTOR pathway.
 The interstitial pneumonitis is not dose-dependent, but is more common in patients with underlying lung disease.

 Lowered effectiveness of immune system

 There have been warnings about the use of sirolimus in transplants, where it may increase mortality due to an increased risk of infections.

 Cancer risk

 Sirolimus may increase an individual's risk for contracting skin cancers from exposure to sunlight or UV radiation, and risk of developing lymphoma.
 In studies, the skin cancer risk under sirolimus was lower than under other immunosuppressants such as azathioprine and calcineurin inhibitors, and lower than under placebo.

 Impaired wound healing

-Individuals taking sirolimus are at increased risk of experiencing impaired or delayed wound healing, particularly if they have a body mass index in excess of 30 kg/m2 (classified as obese).
+Individuals taking sirolimus are at increased risk of experiencing impaired or delayed wound healing, particularly if they have a body mass index more than 30 kg/m2 (classified as obese).